From length-preserving pushouts of graphs to one-surjective pullbacks of graph algebras: Graphs and morphisms

 We denote the set of all finite paths in $E$ by~$FP(E)$.
 The beginning $s_E(p_n)$ of $p_n$ is $s_E(e_1)$ and the end $t_E(p_n)$ of $p_n$ is $t_E(e_n)$.
 The beginning and the end of a vertex is the vertex itself.
-Thus, we extend the source and target maps to $s_{PE},t_{PE}\colon FP(E)\to E^0$.
+Thus we extend the source and target maps to $s_{PE},t_{PE}\colon FP(E)\to E^0$.
 Vertices are considered as finite paths of length~$0$.
-Every edge is a path of length~$1$.
-The {\em length} of a finite path that is not a vertex is the size of the tuple.
+The {\em length} of a finite path that is not a vertex is the number of elements in the sequence.
+In particular, every edge is a path of length~$1$.
+We denote the set of all paths of length $n$ by~$FP_n(E)$.